 The problem with these techniques is that, let’s face it, by the time I have a feature in my backlog, I already know it’s high priority.
 If I’m doing my job right, I don’t spend any time on low priority activities or features or ideas.

 You’re choosing between high priority alternatives, any of which would move your business in a positive direction.
 You need prioritization techniques that understand that.

 The techniques below will help you navigate this situation.
 They can help you make better product decisions.These techniques will help you make better prioritization decisions.
 Click To Tweet

 Of course, results are not guaranteed.
 You can make the best decisions in the world and your product may still fail for reasons beyond your control.
 But to have the best shot, here are techniques to try.

 As a product manager, it’s likely you have specific expertise.
 About the product, or the space, or about decision-making per se.
 So your gut feelings are likely to be decent.

-On the other hand, if you’re like me, you want something more concrete to backup your gut-level decisions.
+On the other hand, if you’re like me (and Hubbard), you want something more concrete to backup your gut-level decisions.

 For example, maybe you have talked to several customers about a new feature.
 They’ve all said it would be highly valuable to them.
 And (referring back to “Trust your instinct”) your gut says most customers would get value from it.
 That might be enough “analytics” to move forward.
 In fact, it might be all the analytics you’ll get!